 Pre- and Post-Tax 401(k) Contributions

 For your traditional 401(k) retirement account, your employer pulls the money out of your paycheck before you get taxed on it.
 For this reason, the taxable income that you enter on your IRS Form 1040 has already been adjusted, or reduced, to account for your 401(k) contribution.
-If you entered the amount on your Form 1040 anyway, you would be counting the contribution twice.
+If you entered the amount on your Form 1040 anyway, you would report the 401(k) on your taxes twice.
 If you are putting money into a Roth 401(k) plan, you won't need to show this on your Form 1040 either.
 Funds going into a Roth 401(k) plan have already had taxes withheld since you make the contribution yourself with after-tax funds from your paycheck.

 Solo 401(k) Plans

 A Solo 401(k) plan works differently, as this is a retirement plan set up for small business owners.
 In this case, as a business owner, you would be both employer and employee.
-For this reason, show the contribution to your 401(k) plan on your Form 1040.
-Record the amount on line 28 for self-employed SEP, SIMPLE, and qualified plans in the Adjusted Gross Income section of Form 1040.
+For this reason, show the contribution to your 401(k) on tax Form 1040.
+For the 2017 tax year, you record the amount on line 28 for self-employed SEP, SIMPLE, and qualified plans in the Adjusted Gross Income section of Form 1040.

 What About IRA Accounts?

 IRAs, or individual retirement accounts, come in different flavors – Roth or traditional.
-For a Roth IRA, just like a Roth 401(k), you've made the contribution with after-tax dollars so there's nothing to show on your Form 1040 tax return.
+For a Roth IRA, just like a Roth 401(k), you've made the contribution with after-tax dollars, so there's nothing to show on your Form 1040 tax return.
 For a traditional IRA, however, you do have to show your contribution on your tax form.
 In the Adjusted Gross Income section of Form 1040, enter your IRA contribution on line 32.
-For the shorter Form 1040A, enter your IRA contribution on line 17.
+For the shorter Form 1040A, enter your IRA contribution from your 401(k) tax documents on line 17.
 If you forget to add your traditional IRA contribution, you run the risk of overpaying taxes to the IRS or getting a smaller refund than you should receive.